Discover folk - the CRM for people-powered businesses

 Email sequence examples

-You can use email sequences across a number of different business functions depending on the goal of your campaign and audience.
-Each type of email sequence plays a unique role in moving different segments of your audience through the sales funnel, from awareness to loyalty.
+You can use email sequences across a number of different sales functions depending on the goal of your campaign and target prospects.
+Each type of email sequence plays a unique role in moving different segments of your prospect list through the sales funnel, from awareness to conversion.
 To optimize the effectiveness of your email marketing efforts, you need to tailor content to the specific sequence and its intended audience.

 1. Welcome email sequence